All golfers have heard the well-worn phrase about putting – “You drive for show but you putt for dough.”

 Let’s take an example of two players playing together.

-One hits all 18 greens in regulation and 2 putts every green but none of his first putts were from closer than 30 feet.
+One hits all 18 greens in regulation and 2 putts every green but none of his first putts was from closer than 30 feet.

 The second player also hits all 18 greens in regulation but is within 10 feet of the hole for every birdie putt and as a result makes 6 birdies.